A brand is a complex organism. This is part six in a series of articles in which we examine a successful brand’s component parts.

 - Logotypes | A company name rendered in distinctive typography is the primary graphic element in these logos.
 Successful logotypes are bold and easy to read.
 Accenture, Deloitte and Exxon are good examples.

-- Monograms | A monogram is a mark made up of a company’s initials (think IBM, McDonalds, and GE).
+- Monograms | A monogram is a mark made up of a company’s initials (think IBM, McDonalds and GE).

 - Abstract Marks | Nonrepresentational marks that accompany a business’s name.
 (Sometimes, however, these marks can reflect a company’s name or other non-service-related attribute: Apple, Cisco, Dewberry.)
-Examples of abstract marks include Chase, BP, PWC, and Symantec.
+Examples of abstract marks include Chase, BP and PWC.

 - Seals | Type and an icon are contained inside a shape, usually a circle, oval, shield, or rectangle.
 Because of their limited legibility and dated appearance, seals are becoming less common.
 Many state and federal agencies still use seals, but they are rare in the business world.

-Read Earlier Posts in This Series:
+Read Other Posts in this Series:

 - Elements of a Successful Brand 1: Brand Positioning